 Allocation figures are used to allocate the gas supplies to non-daily settled offtake points within the grid settlement area for distribution to each balance administrator and gas supplier.
 There are preliminary and final allocation figures.
 Both are calculated using similar principles and are reported to gas suppliers and balance administrators.
-The difference is that the preliminary figures are a forecast and the final figures are based on metered values, and the final allocation figures for both monthly metered offtake points and other non-daily customers are confirmed.
+The difference is that the preliminary figures are a forecast, and the final figures are based on metered values, and the final allocation figures for both monthly and annually metered offtake points and gas appliance customers are confirmed.
 The number of offtake points that form the basis for the allocation figures are reported to the gas suppliers.

-The totalled volumes for non-daily settled offtake points within a grid settlement area is known as a consumption profile.
+The totalled volumes for non-daily settled offtake points and gas appliance customers within a grid settlement area is known as a consumption profile.

-7.3.1 Calculating preliminary allocation figures
+731 Calculating preliminary allocation figures